yadt/yadtshell/man-yadtshell.md

 * yadtshell update host://foo1 host://foo2 :
 updates both hosts

+* yadtshell update host://foo1 --reboot :
+updates or reboots (or possibly both) but only on foo1

+* yadtshell update --reboot :
+updates (and possibly reboots) all servers from the target

 * yadtshell updateartefact artefact://foo1/some-config :
 updates the package _some-config_ without regarding service dependencies